 Manufacturing as one of the industries is taking up the prospects of the Internet of Things.
 Many plants are already utilizing connected control systems for procession and supervision.
 The main benefits of IoT solutions are as follows:

-70% of companies sure that IoT implementation can reduce costs and improve products.
+70% of companies are sure that IoT implementation can reduce costs and improve products.

-Currently, many IoT projects are related to such issues as smart factory, facility and asset management, security and operations, logistics, customer servicing.
-Which is why, IoT is a promising tech trend, if not a mainstay for business in 2019.
+Currently, many IoT projects deal with facility and asset management, security and operations, logistics, customer servicing.
+Which is why, IoT is a promising tech trend, if not a mainstay for business in 2020 and beyond.
 So, let’s take a deep dive into the best IoT examples in manufacturing.

 Through connecting IoT-driven gadgets that have different sensor points (temperatures, vibration, voltages, currents, etc.) to other devices, IFTTT, cloud/API or legacy systems manufacturers can obtain essential maintenance data.
 This kind of information allows to estimate the current condition of machinery, determine warning signs, transmit alerts and activate corresponding repair processes.

 This way IoT transforms maintenance into a fast-paced and automated practice, which foresees a failure long time in advance.
-Moreover, it fosters costs savings over traditional preventive measures as the actions are taken exactly when they are necessary and needed.
+Moreover, it fosters costs savings over traditional preventive measures as the actions are taken exactly when they are necessary.

-Getting valid data in time, assist managers in detecting plant machinery that needs fixing.
-Besides, it helps plan maintenance operations thoroughly and hold systems online as workers are still performing the task.
+Getting valid data in time, managers can detect plant machinery that needs fixing.
+Besides, it helps to plan maintenance operations thoroughly and hold systems online as workers are still performing the task.
 IoT may prolong equipment lifetime, contribute to plant safety and lower the risks of accidents that affect the environment negatively.

 In practical terms, IoT can immensely improve your company's predictive repairing/maintenance capabilities.
 For instance, one of the leading international manufacturers of medical equipment, Medivators, successfully integrated IoT solutions across their worldwide services to enjoy an impressive 78% boost of the service events and issues that can be easily controlled and (if there is a case) fixed without any additional manpower resources involved.